mscbmlab/mscbmlab/README.md

  # 👋 Oh, MSCBM Lab

-The **MSCBM Lab** is led by Hemi Luan, PhD, and is a part of the School of Biomedical and Phamaceutical Sicences,[GDUT](https://english.gdut.edu.cn/About_Us/About_GDUT.htm), China.
+The **MSCBM Lab** is led by Prof. Hemi Luan, PhD, and is a part of the School of Biomedical and Phamaceutical Sicences,[GDUT](https://english.gdut.edu.cn/About_Us/About_GDUT.htm), China.
 We work at the intersection of Mass pectrometry and computational biomedicine.The broad goal of our research is to gain mechanistic insights about human health by applying mass spectrometry and computational methods to modern big data.

 #### Contents
 - [Things We work with](#things-we-work-with)